thinkinglabs/thinkinglabs.github.io/_talks/itake-unconference-2016-continuous-delivery-is-more-than-just-tooling-its-a-culture.md

 ---
 layout: talk
-title: Continuous Delivery is more than just Tooling, It’s a Culture
+title: Continuous Delivery is more than just Tooling, It's a Mindset
 conference: ITAKE Unconference 2016
 date: 2016-05-20
 speakerdeck: